kohei-us/orcus/doc/python/spreadsheet.rst

          for row in rows:
              print(row)  # tuple of cell values

+   .. py:function:: get_named_expressions

+      Get a named expressions iterator.

+      Returns (:obj:`.NamedExpressions`):
+          Named expression object.

+   .. py:function:: write

+      Write sheet content to specified file object.

+      Args:
+          file:
+              writable object to write the sheet content to. format (:obj:`.FormatType`):
+              format of the output.
+Note that it currently only supports a subset of the formats provided by the :obj:`.FormatType` type.

    .. py:attribute:: name

       Read-only attribute that stores the name of the sheet.